tambapps/gmage/README.md

 # Gmage

-**Gmage** is a Groovy-friendly image processing library, written in Java.
+**Gmage** is a Groovy-friendly image processing library, written in Java 8.

 ## Examples
 ### Java